MattyIce/postpromoter/README.md

     "invalid_post_url": "Refund for invalid bid: {amount} - Invalid post URL in memo.", "blacklist_refund": "Refund for invalid bid: {amount} - The author of this post is on the blacklist.", "blacklist_no_refund": "Bid is invalid - The author of this post is on the blacklist.", "blacklist_donation": "Bid from blacklisted user sent as a donation.
-Thank you!"
+Thank you!", "flag_refund": "Refund for invalid bid: {amount} - This post has been flagged by one or more spam / abuse indicator accounts.", "flag_no_refund": "Bid is invalid - This post has been flagged by one or more spam / abuse indicator accounts."
   }
 }
 ```

 ### Blacklist
 You can add a list of blacklisted users whose bids will not be accepted and who will not receive any refund by adding their steem account name to the "blacklist" file.
+Set the "blacklist_location" property to point to the location of your blacklist file, or you can use a URL to point to a shared blacklist on the internet.
 The file should contain only one steem account name on each line and nothing else as in the following example:

 ```
 blacklisted_account_1
 blacklisted_account_2
 blacklisted_account_3
 ```

+Additionally you can add a list of "flag_signal_accounts" which means that if any accounts on that list have flagged the post at the time the bid is sent then the bot will treat it as blacklisted.

 ## Run
 ```